 We find ourselves committing unthinkably desensitized acts.
 “It wasn’t that long of a time that passed before I realized that I was leaning on my donor.
 The face was covered, and I forgot that there was a face there.
 Sometimes just to reach what we needed to do, I would lean on the face and then suddenly remember: this is a person.
 It would hit me.”

 It hits us when the dissection feels like an invasion of the donor’s personhood.
 “The dissection of the face was really hard.
 What actually helped most during that lab, because we were all having trouble cutting around the eye, and it felt like we were violating something, [the anatomy instructor] came over and she said ‘I’ve been doing this for [decades], and there are always labs for each one of us professors that we still find difficult, and this is it for me.’
 Just her admission of that, and taking a second to say ‘yes, this is hard, it’s still hard’, that helped.
-It was a good reminder that there a lot of feelings that we project onto our donors.”
+It was a good reminder that there are a lot of feelings that we project onto our donors.”

 We ask ourselves, “Am I still a good person?”, worrying that anatomy lab has robbed us of our former morality.
 We are warned that we will have to transect the abdomen and bisect the pelvis to study the genitourinary system, but we have no idea that it will change us.
 At the end of the dissection, the body feebly lies on the table in three severed chunks: the left leg, the right leg and the trunk.
 This dissection is distressing to many of us, including one student who sought consolation from her parents, “I told them about the cutting the body in half … and then I looked at them and asked, ‘Do you see me differently now that I told you that I did that?’
 I don’t remember their exact response, but it was comforting.
 I do remember my stepdad asking, ‘Is this something you can’t learn from a book?’
 I don’t know if he was actually asking me what I really thought or if he already kind of knew the answer and was trying to make me feel better, because the answer was no — you can’t learn it from a book.
 You really, really can’t.”

 We rationalize, we justify, we repress.
-I am a timid dissector at table twenty-two, but I want to participate and learn.
+I am a timid dissector at table 22, but I want to participate and learn.
 I face a conundrum: I don’t want to dissect, but if my hands aren’t touching the structures, it is nearly impossible to be engaged in the lesson.
 After playing a supporting role during several big moments (my bolder lab partners removed the heart, disconnected the lungs from the thoracic cage and broke open the vertebral column to reveal the spinal cord), I am starting to warm up to lab.
 I have become more comfortable blunt dissecting fascia with my gloved fingers and removing the skin with a scalpel.
 I tell myself that I should participate more fully even when I am scared, because I don’t want to waste the opportunity to learn.
 And so, I am the one who halves our cadaver’s head with a handsaw as my lab mates grab his cheeks, holding him still.
 I am not the only one pushing through uneasiness.

 “I decided for myself that even the most invasive labs are out of respect.
 If you only do the ‘easy ones’ then you aren’t really learning that much.”